Killing of Nick Berg: Death

-Nick Berg seated, with five men standing over him.
-The man directly behind him, said to be Abu Musab al-Zarqawi, is the one who beheaded Berg.

 Berg's body was found decapitated on May 8, 2004, on a Baghdad overpass by a U.S. military patrol.
 Berg's family was informed of his death two days later.
 Military sources stated publicly at the time that Berg's body showed "signs of trauma", but did not disclose that he had been decapitated.

 On May 11, 2004, the website of the militant jihadist forum Muntada al-Ansar posted a video with the opening title of "Abu Musab al-Zarqawi slaughters an American", which shows Berg being decapitated.
 The video is about five and a half minutes long.
 The video shows Nick Berg, seated, facing the camera and his captors standing behind him also facing the camera.
 Berg is wearing an orange jumpsuit, similar to ones worn by prisoners in U.S. custody.
 His captors are all masked, their identities concealed.
 He identifies himself: "My name is Nick Berg, my father's name is Michael, my mother's name is Suzanne.
 I have a brother and sister, David and Sarah.
 I live in West Chester, Pennsylvania, near Philadelphia."
 A lengthy statement is read aloud by a masked man.
 The masked men then converge on Berg.
 Two of them hold him down, while one decapitates him with a knife.